Reducing school food waste is central to addressing environmental and nutritional challenges in America.

 One of the first steps a school should take is to conduct a food waste audit that focuses on collaboration between staff members and students.
 This is a powerful tool for implementing food waste management in schools.
 According to the USDA, there are some key steps to take when introducing an audit, including:

-Including students in an audit is a best practice as it not only helps to reduce food waste, but it instructs them on the reasons why food conservation is important.
-This enables them to become advocates for reducing cafeteria waste and learning about the weight of their choices on the environment and the community they live in.
+Including students in an audit is a best practice as it not only helps to reduce food waste but also instructs them on the reasons why food conservation is important.
+This enables them to become advocates for reducing cafeteria waste and learn about the weight of their choices on the environment and the community they live in.

-Recognized as a proven strategy in reducing waste from school lunches, OVS gives students the option to refuse certain components of a meal, including fruits, vegetables, or bread—as opposed to automatically being served all items.
-In turn, this allows students to have a choice about what they intend to eat, which minimizes the amount of food that is thrown in the trash bin.
+Recognized as a proven strategy for reducing waste from school lunches, OVS allows students to refuse certain components of a meal—including fruits, vegetables, or bread—instead of automatically being served all items.
+This allows students to choose what they intend to eat, which minimizes the amount of food thrown in the trash bin.

-And the impact of OVS is quite considerable.
-Studies have shown that when students are offered a choice, they are more likely to consume what they take, which leads to better nutritional outcomes alongside efficient school meal distribution.
+The impact of OVS is quite considerable.
+Studies have shown that when students are offered a choice, they are more likely to consume what they take, leading to better nutritional outcomes and efficient school meal distribution.

 Of course, there are grade-specific implementation approaches to OVS.
 For instance: